 Myth: If you crave sour or salty foods, you are more likely to have a boy.

 Fact: There is no scientific evidence that supports this claim.
-Cravings could be due to hormonal changes, nutritional deficiencies, pharmacologically active substances (present in specific foods), cultural and psychosocial factors.
+Cravings could be due to hormonal changes, nutritional deficiencies, pharmacologically active substances (present in specific foods), and cultural psychosocial factors.
 However, there isn’t enough more research to support these hypotheses (7).

 5. Tummy positioning